-As of the report date, DG Foods had purchased a building in Bastrop and commenced upgrades to the building.
-The company returned \$0.3 million in unneeded loan proceeds to the State and started making repayments on the \$0.7 million net loan amount.
-As of September 30, 2011, the outstanding loan balance due and payable was \$0.66 million.
-The company is required to produce at least \$2.9 million of new payroll, excluding benefits, in 2011.
-New payroll obligations increase each year thereafter.
+As of the report date, DG Foods had completed upgrades to its Bastrop facility and the facility was fully operational.
+As of March 31, 2014, the outstanding loan balance due and payable was \$0.51 million.
+The company is required to produce at least \$6.2 million of new payroll, excluding benefits, in 2013.
+DG Foods reported \$6.4 million in payroll in 2013, exceeding the payroll obligation of \$6.2 million.
+The next obligation includes \$6.4 million in payroll during 2014.

 As of the report date, DG Foods was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.